islandproblem/islandproblem/framework.md

 - "More optimal = more options" is equivalent to "more compression" because of *time*.
 If you have more compression, then you have more options to cause more configurations of matter to emerge — because compression allows more options to fit into *the same rate of time*.
 - Likewise, "More optimal = more options" is equivalent to "more efficient at moving matter around".

--->

 ### Useful

 A system that has utility specifically for general intelligences.

+-->

 ### General Intelligences

-Discrete systems that can manipulate a broad spectrum of other systems.
+Discrete systems that can model a broad spectrum of other systems.

 ### Option maximizers